- 1 Minute to read

 Getting more from your Traces

-Both of these can occur because of how we optimize profiling, but this can be potentially changed by customizing the profiler instrumentation for your language.
+Timing gaps within a trace can occur because of how we optimize profiling, or for other reasons not related to the profiler.
+In some cases these gaps can potentially be filled by customizing the profiler instrumentation for your language.